 <img id="campaign-icon" src="http://yourimagelocation.com/image.jpg">

 You're all set!
-The image given the campaign-icon ID will become your campaign's thumbnail when you Auto-Post to Facebook.
+The image that includes the campaign-icon ID will become your campaign's icon when you Auto-Post to Facebook.

-When using your own HTML or custom template, you can add Facebook's Open Graph protocol meta tags to select the thumbnail for your campaign.
-In addition to setting a thumbnail image, these tags can specify even more information about your campaign such as post title and a description.
-All of the tags that can be used in the campaign can be found below.
+When using your own HTML or custom template, you can add Facebook's Open Graph protocol meta tags to designate the thumbnail for your campaign.
+In addition to setting a icon image, these tags can specify even more information about your campaign such as post title and a description.
+The list below includes all of the accepted meta tags.

 Facebook meta tags